hippogamesunity/PlayID/README.md

 ```

 ### Access token
 Play ID `access token` is returned as a part of `TokenResponse`.
 By default, `access token` is valid for 7200 seconds.
+The access token is requred to make Play ID API calls (Bearer Authorization).
 ```csharp
 var accessToken = playId.Auth.SavedAuth.TokenResponse.AccessToken;
 ```